Guidelines for oral presentation

 Instruction for Oral Presentations

-As an online virtual conference, all presentations will be pre-recorded by the presenter and uploaded to a designated repository (TBA) by July 7th.
+As an online virtual conference, all presentations will be pre-recorded by the presenter and uploaded to a designated repository.
 See instructions below.

 Duration for each category of oral presentation are listed below: